Lunixz02/Lunixz02/README.md

-## Hi there, you like sing my petition
+## Hi there, would you like sing my petition

 💻 Low-Level & High-Level Developer| 🚀 Apaixonado por Open Source |